Sacrario del Monte Grappa.

-This is rated the most difficult cycling ascent on Monte Grappa, but, truth be told, there is only one route of 11 that is not extremely difficult After leaving Semonzo shortly into the climb, we encounter a set of 12 switchbacks over 2.9 miles / 4.6 kilometers while ascending under the cover of a thick canopy of trees.
+This is rated the most difficult cycling ascent on Monte Grappa, but, truth be told, there is only one route of the eleven that is not extremely difficult.
+After leaving Semonzo shortly into the climb, we encounter a set of twelve switchbacks over 2.9 miles / 4.6 kilometers while ascending under the cover of a thick canopy of trees.

-Monte Grapp Semonzo bike climb begins at the northern edge of Semonzo
+Monte Grappa Semonzo bike climb begins at the northern edge of Semonzo.

 Heavy tree canopy covering road on lower portion of climb.

-Many tunnels and military historical landmarks along this and many of the Monte Grappa routes
+There are many tunnels and military historical landmarks along this and many of the Monte Grappa routes.

-How to cycle Monte Grappa from Semonzo: This is the most difficult route up to Cima Grappa by bike - 18.4 km gaining 1,514 m at 8.1% average grade.
-Start at the northern edge of Semonzo (Latitude: 45.81322 Longitude: 11.77043) and be prepared for a steep climb from the beginning.
+How to Cycle Monte Grappa from Semonzo: At 11.4 miles / 18.4 km, gaining 1,514 m at an 8.1% average grade, this is the most difficult route up to Cima Grappa by bike.
+The ride starts at the northern edge of Semonzo (Latitude: 45.81322 Longitude: 11.77043), where you should be prepared for a steep climb from the beginning.
 We stayed at Hotel Alla Corte in Bassano Del Grappa in 2016 and 2018 and highly recommend both the hotel and town.
-Bassano Del Grappa is the largest town along the base of Monte Grappa and very close to the start of the traditional Romano d’Ezzelino route to Cima Grappa.
-Hotel Alla Corte is an excellent hotel and has a very nice restaurant in it.
+Bassano Del Grappa is the largest town along the base of Monte Grappa and is very close to the start of the traditional Romano d’Ezzelino route to Cima Grappa.
+Hotel Alla Corte is an excellent hotel with a great restaurant.

-An Excellent summary of the Semonzo route to Monte Grappa is found at Italian Outdoors.com - Semonzo Route
+An awesome summary of the Semonzo route to Monte Grappa can be found at Italian Outdoors.com - Semonzo Route.

-At precisely mile 10 / kilometer 16, the Semonzo route is joined from the right by the theretofore merged routes from Fieta, Possagno, Cavaso del Tomba, Pederobba and Alano.
-These 6 routes share the same final 1.8 miles / 2.9 kilometers to the Cima Grappa (The Top).
+At precisely mile 10 / kilometer 16, the Semonzo route is joined from the right by the theretofore merged routes from Fieta, Possagno, Cavaso del Tomba, Pederobba, and Alano.
+These six routes share the same final 1.8 miles / 2.9 kilometers to the Cima Grappa (the Top).

 10 (Romano d’Ezzilino)